openstack/vitrage-specs/specs/queens/approved/refactor-execute-mistral.rst

 entity should be passed to the workflow.
 The suggested solution is to use a syntax that is similar to the HOT template.

+We will introduce a get_attr() function with the following parameters:

+* ``resource template_id``: the id of the resource inside the template.
+Note that the resource must be part of the condition.

+* ``attribute``: the name of the attribute to use.
+The attribute will be taken from the resource vertex in the graph, if the condition is met.

 .. code-block:: yaml

  - scenario: